georgep1121/home_guide/README.md

-A simple HTML home guide.
+A simple HTML home guide and ToDo works list.